 An indicator will show if you are pregnant or not.
 For example, some kits will show 2 bold lines if positive and 1 bold line if negative.
 These indicators differ among pregnancy test kits.

 How accurate are these pregnancy test kits?
-Read on as A/Prof Tan answers your frequently asked questions.
+Read on we answer your frequently asked questions.